 With the exception of some acute (or immediate) problems, including seeing blood in the urine or an inability to urinate, or such isolated conditions in pregnancy like pre-eclampsia, kidney failure often moves through the five stages slowly.
 Noticing changes, including these three signs, can alert you and your doctor of potential problems early where intervention can often slow or halt progression.
 Always remember to drink plenty of water to aid in the filtration process and contact your doctor if you begin to experience any of these signs.

 If you are experiencing more than one of these symptoms, make an appointment with your GP and talk about your next best steps.
 You mustn’t wait to get this checked out.
-The earlier renal failure is detected, the better chances of staving off major problems.
+The earlier renal failure is detected the better the chances of staving off major problems.
 No one wants to get to the point where dialysis is needed.
-Not all GP’s work hand in hand with doctors who understand the issues of kidney problems the way a doctor who specializes in the health of one’s kidneys does.
+Not all GPs work hand in hand with doctors who understand the issues of kidney problems the way a doctor who specializes in the health of one’s kidneys does.
 Be sure that your doctors work together and communicate with you about your options and the best choices you can make.
 If you are experiencing renal failure, there will be changes to your diet and your lifestyle that must be made.
-You will need to talk to both your GP and your Nephrologist to create a best practices plan for your health.
+You will need to talk to both your GP and your Nephrologist to create a best-practice plan for your health.

 At PRINE Health, we have both general practitioners and Nephrologists on staff who will work together to create the best plan for you.
 Please contact us if you would like more information.